MicrosoftDocs/win32/desktop-src/Msi/userlanguageid.md

 ---
-Description: The UserLanguageID property is the default language identifier for the current user.
+description: The UserLanguageID property is the default language identifier for the current user.
 The installer sets this property by calling GetUserDefaultLangID. ms.assetid: 75e5e862-7158-4689-a6b3-46cd0e9ad983
 title: UserLanguageID property
 ms.topic: reference